dotnet/roslyn/docs/features/compilation-from-portable-pdb.md

 #### Source Encoding

 Encoding for source files that are not declared using BOM.
-Do we need this?
+This

 #### Metadata References